yo-ban/multi-llm-chat-app-vue-python/README.md

 ![Python](https://img.shields.io/badge/Python-3.11-3776AB?logo=python&logoColor=white)
 ![FastAPI](https://img.shields.io/badge/FastAPI-0.115.0-009688?logo=fastapi&logoColor=white)

 A versatile chat application that enables interaction with multiple Large Language Models (LLMs) through a unified interface.
-This application supports various AI models including OpenAI, Anthropic, Gemini, DeepSeek, and custom models through OpenRouter, offering features like image analysis, web search, and file processing capabilities.
+This application supports various AI models including OpenAI, Anthropic, Gemini, and custom models through OpenRouter, offering features like image analysis, web search, and file processing capabilities.

 > **Note**: This is a learning project created for exploring and understanding various LLM APIs and web application development.
 The architecture and implementation choices are kept simple for educational purposes and may not reflect production-grade best practices.